gdams/adoptium/content/blog/eclipse-temurin-8u362-11018-1706-and-1902-available/index.md

 ### Temurin 17 support for AIX

 Up until now, Adoptium has not released a version of Eclipse Temurin 17 for AIX.
 As of Temurin 17.0.6+10, AIX is now fully supported.
 Please see [Supported Platforms](https://adoptium.net/supported-platforms/) for specific details.

+### Release Notes

+Since moving to the Eclipse Foundation, we haven't published release notes to our website.
+While they're not quite ready to go live yet, we expect them to be available in the coming weeks.
+Watch this space for more information!